-Ben is a member of the State Bar of Michigan, the Michigan Association of Environmental Professionals (MAEP) and the Fowlerville Business Association.
-In addition, he was the former chairperson the Portland Zoning Board of Appeals.
+Ben is a member of the State Bar of Michigan, and serves on the Council for its Environmental Law Section.
+He is also a member of the Michigan Association of Environmental Professionals (MAEP) and the Fowlerville Business Association.
+In addition, he was the former chairperson of the Portland Zoning Board of Appeals.
 During law school he interned for Justice Elizabeth Weaver of the Michigan Supreme Court.

 While in college, his enthusiasm for the natural environment directed his education towards geology.
 He spent the next several years pursuing a Bachelor of Science in Geology at CMU in Mt.
 Pleasant, and then travelled to Wyoming earning a Master’s of Science in Geology and Hydrology.
 His thesis work there involved geological mapping in the Rattlesnake Hills of central Wyoming where he spent three long months, alone, with rattlesnakes, cattle, and horny toad lizards for his only company.